Counter-terrorism in Singapore: 1975–1990: Establishment of anti-terrorism units and Total Defence

 The Laju hijacking incident in 1974 contributed to the establishment of full-time National Service for the country's police force in 1975, one year after the incident, referred to as Police National Service (PNS), which was aimed at, initially, raising a sizeable source of manpower for the police in the event of another terrorist incident on vital installations and the provision of protection and security for the latter against the former.

 It also led to the establishment of an anti-terrorism team which was renamed as the Special Operations Force (SOF) in 1984.

 In 1984, Total Defence was officially proclaimed as Singapore's overarching defence strategy on 22 January 1984 with five elements: military, civil, economic, social, and psychological.

 In May 1990, the Singapore Civil Defence Force (SCDF) formed the Disaster Assistance and Rescue Team (DART) by merging its Rescue Squad and MRT Task Force.
 The first batch of DART consisted of an amalgamation of rescuers who were previously qualified for either of the units.

 1991–2000: Singapore Airline hijack and formation of the Special Operations Command

-On 26 March 1991, four Pakistanis hijacked Singapore Airlines Flight 117 which had taken off from Sultan Abdul Aziz Shah Airport in Subang near Kuala Lumpur, Malaysia with 114 passengers and 11 crew on board.
-The plane was hijacked in mid-air while en route to Singapore Changi Airport and landed safely in Singapore.
-The Pakistani demanded the release of Pakistan Peoples Party members from Pakistani jails and the plane to be refuelled to fly to Australia.
+On 26 March 1991, four Pakistanis hijacked Singapore Airlines Flight 117.

+The aircraft had taken off from Sultan Abdul Aziz Shah Airport in Subang near Kuala Lumpur with 114 passengers and 11 crew members on board.

+The plane was hijacked in mid-air while en route to Singapore Changi Airport and later landed safely in Singapore.The Pakistani demanded the release of Pakistan Peoples Party members from Pakistani jails and the plane to be refuelled to fly to Australia.
 The next day, SOF commandos stormed the plane, killing all hijackers and freeing all passengers and crew members.

 On 10 September 1992, the Special Operations Command (SOC) was formed, combining the Police Tactical Team (PTT), Police Tactical Unit (PTU) and Police Dog Unit under one wing.